 The Gilbert Cove and District Historical Society is a non-profit organization that was established in 1982 to save the then vacant lighthouse from vandalism and decay.
 All money raised from donations, memberships and the sale of crafts in the gift shop go to help maintain and beautify the old lighthouse.
 On display are many historical pictures as well as some marine artifacts.
 There is a tea room, craft and souvenir room and plenty of parking.
 There is a beautiful picnic area and a wonderful spot for beachcombing and swimming.
 Everyone is welcome.

-The lighthouse is open 10:00 am to 4 pm Monday to Saturday; Sunday noon to 4 pm. from mid-June to late September.
-The Lighthouse Family Picnic is held on the 3rd Sunday in July, focusing on local musical talent, good food, prizes and fun for all.
+The lighthouse is open daily from mid-June to late September.
+The Lighthouse Family Picnic unfortunately will not be held this year.
 Visitors are free to tour the lighthouse which houses archival displays, genealogy information, an active quilting room, local crafts and a tearoom.
 The picnic grounds and surrounding shore are freely accessible.
 You can enjoy a walk along the shoreline and when the tide is out, you may find small shells and rocks covered with barnacles, or just relax and listen to the ocean as the waves roll in.